MdbK [next;raum]

 It is in this context that the MdbK [next;raum] came into being.
 The project sees itself as a field of experimentation within the presentation of the collection.
 It invites a broader engagement with art outside the art historical canon.
 Visitors become participants and can thus have a stronger cognitive, affective and actional impact on the institution as a local public.
 This form of project work contributes to the MdbK integrating important premises such as sustainability, participation and involvement into its museum work.
 People from different backgrounds are invited to realise their individual references and own perspectives on specific questions in the context of the art museum.
 Their own processing strategies are to contribute to the fact that other visitors will also have the confidence to adopt new perspectives.
 In this way, marginalised perspectives, questions, themes and artworks that are not exhibited, not collected and not represented can gain relevance.

-In 10 workshops, the participants addressed various aspects of unlearning.
-Criteria such as class, racism, discrimination, but also aspects of the museum were to be analysed, reflected upon and "unlearned".
-An interdisciplinary perspective was created through discussions with colleagues, reform pedagogues, authors, activists, everyday survivors and social workers.
+In 10 workshops, participants explored various aspects of unlearning.
+Criteria such as class, racism and discrimination, as well as aspects of the museum itself, were to be analysed, reflected upon and ‘unlearned’.
+Through discussions with colleagues, progressive educators, authors, activists, everyday survivors and social workers, an interdisciplinary perspective was created.

 MdbK [next;raum] #01 – Gender